SuperScary/DaVinci-CLI/README.md

 ![Ninja Icon](icon.ico)

-*A modern, lightweight terminal text editor designed for the 21st century*
+*A stealthy, lightning-fast terminal text editor for modern developers*

 ## Overview

-Ninja is a sophisticated terminal-based text editor written in Rust, designed to bridge the gap between the power of traditional editors like Vim and Emacs, and the simplicity of modern text editors.
-Named after the legendary polymath Leonardo da Vinci, this editor embodies the spirit of innovation and versatility.
+Ninja is a sophisticated terminal-based text editor written in Rust, designed to be as swift and precise as its namesake.
+Like a true ninja, it moves silently through your codebase, striking with precision when you need to edit, and disappearing when you're done.

-Unlike its predecessors, Ninja offers an intuitive learning curve while maintaining the efficiency and power that experienced developers expect.
-It's built with modern development workflows in mind, featuring syntax highlighting, intelligent search, clipboard integration, and a highly configurable interface.
+Built for developers who value speed, efficiency, and power, Ninja combines the raw performance of Rust with an intuitive interface that gets out of your way.
+It's the editor that lets you focus on what matters most - your code.

 ## Key Features

-### **Modern Design Philosophy**
+### **Stealth Mode**
-- **Intuitive Interface**: Clean, uncluttered design that doesn't overwhelm new users
+- **Lightning Fast**: Instant startup and near-instantaneous operations
-- **Progressive Disclosure**: Advanced features are available but don't interfere with basic operations
+- **Silent Operation**: No bloat, no distractions, just pure editing power
-- **Consistent Behavior**: Predictable keybindings and operations across all modes
+- **Precision Tools**: Every feature designed for maximum efficiency

 ### **Core Editor Features**
 - **Syntax Highlighting**: Automatic language detection with customizable themes